 There has been limited work done on ultrafine grind lignites.

 Bouchillon and Steele have conducted limited research on the ultrafine grinding of Mississippi lignite in a fluid-energy mill [19 and 20].

+They have also investigated a Texas lignite [21].
 The initial results have shown that lignite, even with its high moisture content, can be ultrafine ground to a mean diameter based on volume of 15 to 25 microns.
 In-the-mill drying tests have also been conducted with preliminary results showing that some permanent drying of the lignite can be accomplished.